mariusweiler/Autonomous-Drone/README.md

 # Autonomous Shooting Drone
+## More information, setup and configuration :
+All usefull information are here : [Autonomous Shooting Drone WIKI](https://github.com/mariusweiler/Autonomous-Shooting-Drone/wiki)

 ## Introduction
 Configure an autonomous shooting drone, using a DJI Phantom 2 drone, 2 raspberries 3 with 3 grovepis, multiple sensor from the grovepi kit, a gyroscope and a camera.